UNDERSTANDING POLYCYSTIC OVARIAN SYNDROME (PCOS)

-What is Polycystic Ovarian Syndrome?
+What is PCOS?

-Despite the name, you do not need to have polycystic ovaries to be diagnosed with PCOS.
-The condition presents differently in every person, and symptoms can range from mild to significantly life-altering.
-Because insulin resistance underpins the majority of PCOS cases, diet is one of the most powerful levers for managing the condition.
+PCOS is characterised by elevated androgens (male hormones), irregular or absent ovulation, and in the majority of cases, insulin resistance.
+Despite its name, you do not need to have polycystic ovaries to be diagnosed - the condition presents differently in every woman, and symptoms can range from mild to profoundly life-altering.

-Research consistently shows that targeted dietary changes — particularly a low-GI, anti-inflammatory approach to PCOS — can improve insulin sensitivity, regulate periods, support healthy weight, and reduce androgen-driven symptoms.
-Our Perth PCOS dietitians are here to help you navigate that process.
+Because insulin resistance underpins the majority of PCOS cases, diet is one of the most powerful levers available for managing the condition.
+Research consistently demonstrates that targeted dietary changes - particularly a low-GI, anti-inflammatory approach - can improve insulin sensitivity, regulate menstrual cycles, support healthy weight, reduce androgen-driven symptoms, and improve fertility outcomes.
+Our Perth PCOS dietitians are here to help you build that approach in a way that is practical, sustainable, and tailored to your specific type of PCOS.

 KNOW YOUR PCOS